 The City of Winter Garden

 The Orlando area is packed with hidden-gem communities featuring unique dining, arts, shopping and entertainment, and Winter Garden is a prime example.
-Just 20 minutes north of Walt Disney World® Resort and 30 minutes west of downtown Orlando, it's a destination in its own right — one that serious foodies, art-lovers and outdoor enthusiasts will want to visit on their next trip to Orlando!
+Just 20 minutes north of Walt Disney World® Resort and 30 minutes west of downtown Orlando, it's a destination in its own right — one that serious foodies, art-lovers and outdoor enthusiasts will want to visit on their next trip to the Theme Park Capital of the World.

 Nestled on the banks of Lake Apopka, and not to be confused with Winter Park to the north of downtown Orlando, Winter Garden is like many Central Florida communities in that its history is firmly tied to Florida’s citrus roots and rail travel.
 Today, it’s a robust city built around small businesses and a thriving downtown area that’s centered around Plant Street and listed on the National Registry of Historic Places.

-Throughout the year, Winter Garden also hosts high-profile events that are free to attend for residents and visitors alike.
-These include July 4's Party in the Park, October's Halloween Fest and holiday events in December, among others.
+Throughout the year, Winter Garden hosts high-profile events that are free to attend for residents and visitors alike.
+These include July 4’s Party in the Park, October’s Halloween Fest and holiday events in December, among others.
+And every Friday night, you can enjoy free live music on Plant Street as part of the Fridays on the Plaza series.

 Discover: Orlando Events